AndreMuis/iBeaconIndoorPositioning/README.md

 iBeaconIndoorPositioning
 ========================

-Ranges iBeacons with a particular proximityUUID and reports the cloest one.
+Ranges iBeacons with a particular proximityUUID and reports the closest one.